Correlations in typicality and an affirmative solution to the exact catalytic entropy conjecture: Introduction and results

 The exact catalytic entropy conjecture (CEC) is the following conjecture from Ref.~\cite{Boes2018b} about the von~Neumann entropy $H(\rho):=-\tr[\rho\log(\rho)]$ ($\log$ with base $2$) illustrated in Fig.~\ref{fig:main} (top): \begin{conjecture}[CEC] Let $\rho,\rho'$ be $d$-dimensional density matrices that are not unitarily equivalent.
 Then there exists a finite-dimensional density matrix $\sigma$ and a unitary $U$ such that

 if and only if $H(\rho)<H(\rho')$ and $\mathrm{rank}(\rho)\leq \mathrm{rank}(\rho')$. \end{conjecture} An affirmative solution to the CEC provides a clean single-shot interpretation of von~Neumann entropy without external randomness using the "catalyst" $\sigma$, see Refs.~\cite{Boes2018b,Wilming2021} for discussions of the conjecture and their physical implications.
-It follows directly from the proof of the approximate version of the CEC in Ref.~\cite{Wilming2021}, that the CEC is true if the following Lemma holds true, illustrated in Fig.~\ref{fig:main} (bottom): \begin{lemma} Let $\rho,\rho'$ be $d$-dimensional density matrices that are not unitarily equivalent.
+In Ref.~\cite{Wilming2021}, an approximate version of the CEC was proven.
+It follows directly from the proof, which itself is similar to earlier constructions in Refs.~\cite{Duan2005a,Feng2006,Shiraishi2020}, that the CEC is true if the following Lemma holds true, illustrated in Fig.~\ref{fig:main} (bottom).
+For completeness, we provide the explicit construction of $U$ and $\sigma$ in the CEC based on the following Lemma in the appendix. \begin{lemma} Let $\rho,\rho'$ be $d$-dimensional density matrices that are not unitarily equivalent.
 Then there exist $n\in \N$ and a density matrix $\rho'_n$ on $n$ copies of $\mathbb C^d$ such that